 The group started primarily as a ground search team (“ground pounders”) and has expanded to other units including:

-Our mission is to execute methodical searches when we look for any type of missing person including the following:
+We strive to execute methodical searches when we look for any type of missing person which may include the following:

 - Alzheimer’s patients,

 - Suicidal people,

 All of our members are volunteers.
 Each member purchases their own equipment.
 We also do not receive government funding for our operational expenses which includes two command trucks, which have been donated.